 - To understand the potential contribution of the state to urban poverty reduction through an analysis of the Jawaharlal Nehru National Urban Renewal Mission (JNNURM) (in different sites) and other poverty reduction initiatives, i.e. to assess what difference it has made.

 - To understand the significance of state capacity and elite commitment for the performance of pro-poor urban programmes through analysing experiences of state poverty reduction measures in multiple sites.
-This will include the analysis of state involvement in programme design, management, implementation, monitoring and evaluation.
-It will also include the examination of the government’s approach to poverty reduction and the “vision” underlying the design of interventions.
+This includes the analysis of state involvement in programme design, management, implementation, monitoring and evaluation.
+It also includes examination of the government’s approach to poverty reduction and the ‘vision’ underlying the design of interventions.

 - To understand the factors influencing the development and realisation of state capacity and elite commitment, through the selection of sites in which there has been a differential presence of potentially significant factors.
 In this respect, to look specifically at:

 - the contribution of the quality of community agency on the success of the intervention;

 - the quality of state programme design on the success of the intervention;

 - the interaction between the quality of community agency and the quality of state intervention on final programme outcomes (including an analysis of political elite commitment, political capacity, power relations and vision plus concepts related to programme design).

 The project examines urban poverty in India.
 The five cities selected for the study are Pune, Bhopal, Bhubaneswar, either Raipur or Patna, and Cuttack, based on their differing levels of experience with the JNNURM programme.